Thomas Jones (American football): New York Jets

 On March 5, 2007, the Bears traded Jones and their second-round pick (63rd overall) in the 2007 NFL draft to the New York Jets in exchange for their second-round pick (from the Washington Redskins) (37th overall).
 Following the completion of the trade, the Jets signed Jones to a four-year, $25 million extension.

 In the 2007 season, Jones carried the ball 310 times for 1,119 yards, his third straight one-thousand yard season.
 Of note, Jones scored the first receiving touchdown of his career as well.
 However, he averaged a subpar 3.6 yards a carry, and scored only one rushing TD, as the Jets stumbled to a 4–12 finish.

 Jones had his best season in 2008.
 Named the AFC's starting running back in the Pro Bowl, Jones scored 15 total touchdowns, including two via receptions, and rushed for 1,312 yards to lead the AFC.

 On October 18, 2009, in a game against the Buffalo Bills, Jones rushed for a Jets franchise record 210 yards and a touchdown, breaking the old mark set by Curtis Martin.
 However, the Jets lost 16–13 in overtime.
 On December 3, 2009, Jones reached 1,068 rushing yards for the 2009 season against the Buffalo Bills.
 This would mark the fifth consecutive season in which Jones has rushed for 1,000+ yards.

 On January 17, 2010, Jones converted a final minute 4th and 1 to lead the Jets to victory over the San Diego Chargers in a 2009 playoff game.
 The win ensured that the Jets would play the Indianapolis Colts in the 2009 AFC championship game.

 On March 1, 2010, the New York Jets announced that they would release Jones as of March 5, 2010, due to an upcoming contract bonus (all despite having a career-high season with 1,402 rushing yards) and talks with LaDainian Tomlinson.
 He was officially released on March 5.

 Kansas City Chiefs

 Jones signed a two-year contract with the Kansas City Chiefs on March 9, 2010.
+He was part of a rushing tandem with Jamaal Charles for the 2010 season that saw Jones (896) and Charles (1,467) combining for over 2,000 yards in 2010.
+In the week 15 game against the St. Louis Rams, Jones ran for 62 yards on 22 carries with one touchdown in a game that saw him achieve the 10,000-yard rushing mark, becoming the 25th player to accomplish this in NFL history.

-In week 15 against the St. Louis Rams, Jones ran for 62 yards on 22 carries with one touchdown.
-In this game he achieved the 10,000-yard rushing mark.
-He was only the 25th player in NFL history to do so at the time.
+The 2011 season did not go as well for the Chiefs, and Jones rushed for 478 yards on 153 carries (Charles was hurt two games into the season).
+In his final game as a player, Jones ran for 42 yards on 15 carries in a 7-3 win over the Broncos.
+In 2013, now retired, Jones announced that he would donate his brain to the Sports Legacy Institute to be studied for chronic traumatic encephalopathy (CTE).